HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 What we found:

 - There has been a significant reduction in the number of pages that do not use any image loading property.
 In 2021, 83.3% of desktop pages and 83.5% of mobile pages didn’t utilize any image loading property at all.
 It’s now 78.3% of desktop pages and 77.9% of mobile pages in 2022.
-- Conversely, the implementation of loading=" lazy" has increased.
-In 2021, both 15.6% of desktop and mobile pages implemented loading=" lazy".
+- Conversely, the implementation of loading="lazy" has increased.
+In 2021, both 15.6% of desktop and mobile pages implemented loading="lazy".
 This has increased to 19.8% (desktop) and 20.3% (mobile) in 2022.
 - The number of pages defaulting to the brower’s loading method has fallen in 2022.
 On desktop, .07% of pages use loading="auto" and .08% on mobile.
 In 2021, .01% of pages utilized loading="auto".

 ### Word count